 It is estimated that the average cost of a data breach will exceed $150 million by 2020.
 New forms of malware and hacking techniques continue wreaking havoc for individuals as well as organizations by causing data losses and shamelessly violating individual privacy.

-These state of affairs naturally created a demand for VPNs to be made available for the consumers, since privacy is a constitutional right for every individual.
+These states of affairs naturally created a demand for VPNs to be made available for the consumers, since privacy is a constitutional right for every individual.
 Today, the VPN industry is worth $27.1 billion dollars, and a large fraction of the industry is represented by consumer-level VPN providers.

 But what makes VPNs so powerful as vanguards of online privacy and how exactly do they work?
 We’ll walk you through all the VPN basics below:

 To understand how VPNs work, start by focusing on the three words; Virtual, Private, and Network.

 A VPN assigns a virtual IP address that hides your real IP address.
 Basically, a VPN will act on your behalf when you want to interact with any part of the internet.